 Pros and Cons of Wearable Technology

-As you can see, various types of wearable devices have already earned widespread acceptance by consumers and medical professionals.
+As you can see, different wearable devices have already earned widespread acceptance by consumers and medical professionals.
 So what are the reasons behind this growing demand?
 Let’s look at the advantages of wearable technology as well as go through the disadvantages it reveals in healthcare.

 Advantages of Wearable Technology in Healthcare